 Clearing offers you a chance to find a full-time undergraduate course to start this September.
 Thousands of students find their university place through Clearing every year, so you wouldn’t be alone in exploring your options.

-If you want to wait until you have your results, you can apply from 15 August.
+If you want to wait until you have your results, you can apply from 14 August by calling 0121 331 6777.
 We advise you to research your course options early though so that you are prepared when A Level/BTEC Results Day arrives.

-Clearing usually closes around the end of September or when the courses in Clearing are full.
+Clearing usually closes at the beginning of October or when the courses in Clearing are full.

 If you have the required results for the course, you can be made an offer in Clearing.
 Once you have been made an offer, you will receive an email from the university which explains what you need to do next to accept your offer and make arrangements for student finance or accommodation if you need it.